PaulForgey/dns/README.md

 ===

-This evolving work in progress project has the goal of providing components necessary to to flexibly resolve and serve DNS and MDNS traffic.
+This evolving work in progress project has the goal of providing components necessary to to flexibly resolve and serve DNS and mDNS traffic.
 The intention is to allow small pieces to be used for special purposes if necessary supporting a variety of applications from embedded resolution or answering queries to a fully functional standalone server.

 Current status